 I can't help but be a little biased towards anything Texas native.
-I mean, is it a coincidence that some of my all time favorites were born in Texas?
+I mean, is it a coincidence that some of my all-time favorites were born in Texas?
 Waylon Jennings, Kris Kristofferson, Willie Nelson, Roy Orbison, Janis Joplin, and my fellow East Texas native, Kacey Musgraves.
 This list goes on and on.
 The best burger is also from Texas.
-Yes, Whataburger, we still claim you!
+Yes, Whataburger, we claim you!

 How amazing is it that these beautiful plants adapted to our Texas climate?
 It doesn't require green thumb to have an appreciation for some flowers.
-There's so many I can go on and on about, but here's 3 of the prettiest native plants of the best state, Texas.
+There's so many I can go on and on about, but here are 3 of the prettiest native plants of the best state, Texas.

 2. Red Yucca